Flyingtarta/clv_nvg_battery/README.md

 #DO NOT CHANGE FOLDER NAME

-batterys have 5 hours duration, if you use time aceleration, this time will afect battery duration the batterys that use are from ACE3 "Laserbatteries" or laser designator bateries on magazines.
+battery have 5 hours duration, if you use time aceleration, this time will afect battery duration the batterys that use are from ACE3 "Laserbatteries" or laser designator bateries on magazines.

 this will be a mod in a future.